suzto/StarterCards/samples/video_three/README.md

 ## Responsive Layouts

 This card utilizes our responsive framework, creating multiple layouts or content modifications for specific width ranges.
-For more details on coding with this framework, see <insert msft learn link>.
+For more details on coding with this framework, see insert msft learn link.

 ![picture of alterations](assets/video_variations.png)
 <br/><br/>